 First Polaroid Camera – Land Camera Model 95

-You can recognize the Model 95 from it’s spring sighting pin of the viewfinder.
-Other two models have a wire frame for this.
+You can recognize the Model 95 from its spring sighting pin of the viewfinder.
+Other two models have a wireframe for this.
 All these three models use 40 Series Roll film.
-You can still find a one of these models in working condition and even for very cheap but you won’t find any film.
-Some people has modify the camera so it could take other types of film.
-Also there are few web sites which offer this conversion services but it could be very costly and price would be around $500.
+You can still find one of these models in working condition and even for very cheap but you won’t find any film.
+Some people have modified the camera so it could take other types of film.
+Also, there are few websites which offer this conversion services but it could be very costly and the price would be around $500.

 Edwin H. Land

-When we talk about evolution of Polaroid camera there is one person who we can’t forget.
+When we talk about the evolution of Polaroid camera there is one person who we can’t forget.
 That’s Edwin Herbert Land who’s known as the inventor of Polaroid or Instant camera.
-Edwin Land was born in Connecticut in 1909 as son of a scrap metal yard owner.
-He studied chemistry at Harvard University after after attending to Norwich Free Academy at Norwich, Connecticut.
+Edwin Land was born in Connecticut in 1909 as the son of a scrap metal yard owner.
+He studied chemistry at Harvard University after attending Norwich Free Academy at Norwich, Connecticut.

-At age 17, 1929 he left Harvard and started researching about light polarization.he invented inexpensive Polarizing light filter, a polarizing film he named has Polaroid Film.
+At age 17, 1929 he left Harvard and started researching about light polarization.
+He invented inexpensive Polarizing light filter, a polarizing film he named has Polaroid Film.
 In 1937 he started Land-Wheelwright Laboratories with his physics instructor at Harvard and also received Family funds.
 Then Land received more funding from some Wall Street investors and renamed the company as Polaroid Corporation.
-During second world war he did work for military developing items like dark-adaptation goggles, target finders, Even those first passively guided smart bombs.
+During the second world war, he did work for military developing items like dark-adaptation goggles, target finders, Even those first passively guided smart bombs.